Quick Access Groups

 Elders and Session

 Runnymede Presbyterian Church is a member of the Presbyterian Church in Canada.
-The word Presbyterian comes from presbuteros, the transliteration of the Greek word elder which describes the way in which our church is run.
+The Presbyterian form of government is based on eldership.

-The oversight and leadership of a congregation is exercised by a group of elders who, together, make up the “Session.”
-The session is made up of Teaching elders and Ruling elders.
-The Teaching elder, more commonly referred to as the minister, is an elder who is charged with the responsibilities for preaching and teaching in the congregation.
+The oversight and leadership of a congregation is exercised by the Session.
+The Session is made up of one or more teaching elders and ruling elders.
+The teaching elder, usually referred to as the minister, is charged with the responsibilities for preaching and teaching in the congregation.
 Ruling elders are elected and ordained members of the congregation who are chosen for their spiritual gifts and leadership abilities.

 Board of Managers

 The Board of Managers could also be called the board of stewards.
 Steward carries with it the understanding of caring for someone else’s property or wealth.
-Members of the Board of Managers act on behalf of another – in our case, the congregation they serve, and ultimately, God.
+Members of the Board of Managers act on behalf of the congregation they serve, and ultimately, God.

 The Board is responsible for the temporal and financial affairs of the congregation.
 In other words they are responsible for caring for church property and overseeing the congregation’s finances.
 The Board works closely with and is accountable to the Session of the congregation.